EGA-archive/LocalEGA/docs/inbox.rst

-.. note:: After proper configuration, there is no user maintenance, it is automagic.
+.. note:: After proper configuration, there is no user maintenance, it is automatic.
 The other advantage is to have a central location of the EGA users.

    Moreover, it is also possible to add non-EGA users if necessary, by